TCLamnidis/BareBonesBash/README.md

 Now we've had a look inside and checked that the file is a pretty normal FASTQ file, lets start asking more informative bioinformatic questions about it.
-A pretty standard question would be, **how many reads are in this FASTQ file?** We know now that each read record in a FASTQ file has four components, and takes up 4 lines.
+A pretty standard question would be, **how many reads are in this FASTQ file?** We know now that each read record in a FASTQ file has four components, and thus takes up 4 lines.
 So if we count the number of lines in a file, then divide by four, we can work out how many reads are in our file.

 <p align="center"><img title="Source: https://giphy.com/gifs/l41YtZOb9EUABnuqA" src="https://media.giphy.com/media/l41YtZOb9EUABnuqA/giphy.gif" width="20%"></p>

 For this we can use 'wc', which stands for "**w**ord **c**ount".
 However, we don't want to count words, we want to count the number of lines.
-We can therefore use the flag `-l` to do this (try using what we learnt above to find lists of these flags!).
+We can therefore use the flag `-l` (try using what we learnt above to find lists of these flags!).
 But remember we first have to decompress the lines we are reading from the file with `zcat`.

 ```bash
 zcat ERR2020601.fastq.gz | wc -l

 ```

 This should give us 18880, which divided by four (since there are four lines per read), is 4720 reads.

-Finally, maybe we want to know what the name of each read is.
-When we used less above, we saw each read header began with "@".
+Next, maybe we want to know what the name of each read is.
+When we used `less` above, we saw each read header began with "@".
 Maybe we can use this to our advantage!

 <p align="center"><img title="Source: https://giphy.com/gifs/season-16-the-simpsons-16x3-3orieUe6ejxSFxYCXe" src="https://media.giphy.com/media/3orieUe6ejxSFxYCXe/giphy.gif" width="20%"></p>